Donate to NDCS

 In addition to applying via UCAS, some institutions have admissions tests or interviews.
 The results will be considered alongside UCAS points and performance at any interview.

 It's a good idea to discuss access needs.
-For admission tests, this may include additional time.
+For admissions tests, this may include additional time.
 For interviews, this may include a British Sign Language (BSL) interpreter or a room with good acoustics and lighting.

-If you haven't been supported
+If you have not been supported

 Support deaf young people can get in HE